By Chet Yarbrough

 Published in 1981, “Flowers in the Blood” argues for decriminalization of opiates.
-The idea remains controversial in 2018.
+The idea remains controversial in 2018, and 2020.
 Written by Jeff Goldberg and Dean Latimer, a listener feels misdirected by historical information.

 The feeling of misdirection is reinforced by a languid, seemingly opiated, performance of the narrator, Stephen McLaughlin.
 It is not that one is seduced by Goldberg and Latimer’s writing, but a listener feels cornered in a room of opium eaters.
 Goldberg and Latimer reveal how opium is extracted from a flower to offer a tranquil escape from life’s stresses, with a tantalizing peek at world clarity.
 Opiate extraction seems simple; the consequence of use, not.

 Goldberg and Latimer argue that opiates enhance natural neurotransmitters, like endorphins, to reduce stress and depression caused by living life.
 This argument reminds one of a “Brave New World” where every stress in life is characterized as negative.

 Goldberg and Latimer note that refinement of opium into morphine and heroin increases its addictive power.
 They extol the pleasure of opiates while cataloging its history of addiction.
 Goldberg and Latimer reflect on opium’s effect in altering cerebral states of being.
 Their argument seems counter intuitive.

 They note its use by artists ranging from Charles Dickens to Elizabeth Barrett Browning.
 They infer opiates enhance artist’s abilities.
 They realistically identify opiates’ medical benefit, while exposing its potential for addiction.
 Goldberg and Latimer suggest opiates enhance artistic sensibility, and temper sociopathic homicidal acts.
 They begin an argument for legalizing opiates.